What is Interval Training and Interval Training Examples

 What Makes Interval Training So Effective?

+Interval training can be applied to all levels of fitness training – for beginners, intermediate exercisers and well-conditioned athletes.
 Interval training enables greater exposure to more intensive training without the excess fatigue.
-Intensive repetition forces the athlete’s body to respond by adapting to the new process (Adaption Response).
+Intense repetition forces the athlete’s body to respond by adapting to the new process (Adaption Response).
 This leads to many benefits:

 - New capillaries are built taking oxygen to the muscles to strengthen them, including the heart muscle.